This post is about Eye/Iron or Eye-ronic origin of Alzheimer ’s disease and all other forms of neurodegeneration known on this Planet.

 Clearly, there are some notable and contrasting mineral dynamics, which adds to the mystery and clinical confusion about these two most prevalent forms of neurodegeneration on the planet.

-But please understand that the fact that both conditions, and all neurodegenerative conditions, collectively, that I’ve studied, have a notable lack of ferroxidase function.
+But please understand the fact that both conditions, and all neurodegenerative conditions, collectively, that I’ve studied, have a notable lack of ferroxidase function.

 This is a critical point to which we will return shortly.